- What’s something guests shouldn’t miss out on at your Hotel or Resort?

 - If you had to recommend one tangible souvenir that represents your destination and/or its people and culture—the one thing that guests should take home with them—what would it be, and why?

-HANDCRAFTED SHOULDER BAG – This charming bag is made with a nice piece of fabric woven by the HMONG hill-tribes.
+HANDCRAFTED SHOULDER BAG – This charming bag is made with a nice piece of fabric woven by local hill-tribes.
 It’s a great bag for carrying anything.
 We assure you that you cannot find any bag like this in anywhere around the world.
 You can buy in the local market in Chiang Rai, Walking Street, or in every tent!